Suputra/saah.as/content/books/Lila.md

 static = preserving and maintaining order, with memory

 latching - latching dynamic patterns onto static ones to keep new ideas.

+Is the mind inseperable from society?
+Can we say that people who do not live in a society are conscious?
+The kneejerk reaction would be no, but the barriers between us and a "feral" human who grew up with no connection to society are perhaps comparable to the barriers between us and mammals such as cows.
+So why does society say one obviously doesn't have consciousness but another does?
+There are many ways to slice this - but there is a fundamental logical paradoxes between the common understanding of consciousness and what beings possess it.
+I think people in general err too much on the side of not giving consciousness